 This is purely about eye candy, with a little back story.
 Br.
 Joseph just mentioned in passing that he had noticed some 'troughs' (!) of silk thread at the antique shop that the Canons are known to haunt.
-Stuart at, Architectural Artifacts, likes to purchase church stuff so our guys check in with him periodically to see if there is something that needs to come move in with us at Saint John Cantius.
+Stuart at, Architectural Artifacts, likes to rummage up old church stuff for his store, so our guys check in with him periodically to see if there is something that needs to come move in with us at Saint John Cantius.

 Some kind of colorful fight broke out.
 Nobody is owning up to starting the fracas.